SoundSkote/skote-portfolio-site/src/posts/Blog08_Final_Audio_Mix_Optimisation_&_Bug_Fixes.md

 &nbsp;&nbsp;&nbsp;

-This project is about audio design, meaning that my sounds do not compete with other elements such as dialogue and music.
+This project is about audio design, meaning my sounds do not compete with other audio elements such as dialogue and music.
 While this gives my sounds more focus, proper mixing remains critical to give each sound room to breathe and give the player a clear audio feedback.

 Mixing doesn’t start at the end of the project but by the time the first sound goes into the game.
-It’s important to always be mindful of the state of the sound while implementing it (e.g., loudness and attenuation) to not only save us time and energy towards the end of the project but also make testing and QA better and easier.
+It’s important to always be mindful of the state of the sound while implementing it (e.g., loudness and attenuation) to not only save time and energy towards the end of the project but also make testing and QA easier.
 Final mix involves refining balances based on priority and playtesting.

 When I started thinking about the final mixing, I tried to define my goal.

 **What do I want my game to sound like?
 What sounds does the player NEED to hear?**

 Lyra is a fast paced shooter where a sound can literally save you or give you an advantage over the enemy.
-It might not be as complex as games like Overwatch or The Finals but the main pillars are the same.
+Lyra might not be as complex as games like Overwatch or The Finals but the main pillars remain similar.
 Gameplay information and clarity were on top of my priorities.
-I made a priority list of the sounds that should be clearer than others.
+First, I properly assigned each of my sounds to an aux bus and then I made a priority list of the sounds that should be clearer than others.

 ![Audio_Buses](/blogImages/Bl08_Buses.png)
 ###### Figure 01.
 Audio Buses.